William Carey (missionary): Life in India

 Carey recommended that his fellow Anglo-Indians learn and interpret Sanskrit in a manner "compatible with colonial aims", writing that "to gain the ear of those who are thus deceived, it is necessary for them to believe that the speaker has a superior knowledge of the subject.
 In these circumstances, knowledge of Sanskrit is valuable."
-According to Indian historian V. Rao, Carey lacked understanding and respect for Indian culture, with him describing Indian music as "disgusting" and bringing to mind practices "dishonorable" to God.
+According to Indian historian V. Rao, Carey lacked tolerance, understanding and respect for Indian culture, with him describing Indian music as "disgusting" and bringing to mind practices "dishonorable" to God.
 Such attitudes affected the literature authored by Carey and his colleagues.

 Family history

 Biographies of Carey, such as those by F. D. Walker and J. B. Myers, only allude to Carey's distress caused by the mental illness and subsequent breakdown suffered by his wife, Dorothy, in the early years of their ministry in India.
-More recently, Beck's biography of Dorothy Carey paints a more detailed picture: William Carey uprooted his family from all that was familiar and sought to settle them in one of the most unlikely and difficult cultures in the world for an uneducated eighteenth century British working-class woman.
-Faced with enormous difficulties in adjusting to all of this change, she failed to make the adjustment emotionally and ultimately, mentally, and her husband seemed to be unable to help her through all of this because he just did not know what to do about it.
-Carey even wrote to his sisters in England on 5 October 1795, that "I have been for some time past in danger of losing my life.
+More recently, Beck's biography of Dorothy Carey paints a more detailed picture: William Carey uprooted his family from all that was familiar and sought to settle them in one of the most unlikely and difficult cultures in the world for an uneducated 18th-century British working-class woman.
+Faced with enormous difficulties in adjusting to all this change, she failed to make the adjustment emotionally and ultimately, mentally, and her husband seemed unable to help her.
+Carey even wrote to his sisters in England on 5 October 1795, "I have been for some time past in danger of losing my life.
 Jealousy is the great evil that haunts her mind."

 Dorothy's mental breakdown ("at the same time William Carey was baptizing his first Indian convert and his son Felix, his wife was forcefully confined to her room, raving with madness") led inevitably to other family problems.
-Joshua Marshman was appalled by the neglect with which Carey treated his four boys when he first met them in 1800.
-Aged 4, 7, 12 and 15, they were unmannered, undisciplined, and even uneducated.
+Joshua Marshman was appalled by Carey's neglect of his four boys when he first met them in 1800.
+Aged 4, 7, 12 and 15, they were unmannered, undisciplined, and uneducated.

 Eschatology

-Besides Iain Murray's study, The Puritan Hope, less attention has been paid in Carey's numerous biographies to his postmillennial eschatology as expressed in his major missionary manifesto, notably not even in Bruce J. Nichols' article "The Theology of William Carey."
-Carey was a Calvinist.” and a postmillennialist.
-Even the two dissertations which discuss his achievements (by Oussoren and Potts) ignore large areas of his theology.
-Neither mention his eschatological views, which played a major role in his missionary zeal.
-One exception, found in James Beck's biography of his first wife, mentions his personal optimism in the chapter on "Attitudes Towards the Future," but not his optimistic perspective on world missions, which he derived from postmillennial theology.
+Besides Iain Murray's study, The Puritan Hope, less attention has been paid in Carey's numerous biographies to his postmillennial eschatology as expressed in his major missionary manifesto, notably not even in Bruce J. Nichols's article "The Theology of William Carey."
+Carey was a Calvinist." and a postmillennialist.
+Even the two dissertations that discuss his achievements (by Oussoren and Potts) ignore large areas of his theology.
+Neither mentions his eschatological views, which played a major role in his missionary zeal.
+One exception, in James Beck's biography of his first wife, mentions his personal optimism in the chapter on "Attitudes Towards the Future," but not his optimistic perspective on world missions, which derived from postmillennial theology.